static-frame/static-frame/doc/source/articles/upgrade.rst

-No. 4: Assignment is a Function; Assignment Preserves Types
+No. 4: Assignment is a Function that Preserves Types
 _____________________________________________________________

-While Pandas permits arbitrary assignment, those assignments happen in-place, making getting the right derived type (when needed) difficult, and resulting in some undesirable behavior.
-For example, a float assigned into an integer `pd.Series` will have its floating-point components truncated without warning or error.
+While Pandas permits arbitrary forms of assignment, those assignments happen in-place, making getting the right derived type (when needed) difficult, and resulting in some undesirable behavior.
+For example, a float assigned into an integer ``pd.Series`` will have its floating-point components truncated without warning or error.

 >>> s = pd.Series((-1, -1), index=('tau', 'down'))
 >>> s
 tau    -1
 down   -1
 dtype: int64
 >>> s['down'] = -0.333 # Assigning a float.
 >>> s # The -0.333 values was truncated to 0
 tau    -1
 down    0